john-wigg/best-data-practices/README.md

 ![ISO 8601](https://imgs.xkcd.com/comics/iso_8601.png "ISO 8601 https://xkcd.com/1179/")

 #### Additional fields
-TODO
-Keep a README or something similar in your file folders to give other users of your data (or yourself) a better overview.
-Metadata you could include:
-* Subject: Describe the content of your data in keywords or short sentences
-* Place: Include the physical locations of your data collection
-* Languages: Mention all languages used in your data
-* Variable List: Describe the variables used in the data files
-* Code list: Explain the abbreviations used in your project
-* Null character: Specify which Null character you used
+There is a lot of other metadata that you could and should collect, such as the languages used in your dataset or the purpose of your data collection.
+Just fill in the appropriate fields in your chosen standard and you should be good.

 ## File Management